Install Debian 12 (Bookworm) on an F2FS Partition

 Debian 12 (Bookworm) can boot from a root F2FS file system, but the Debian installer still doesn't offer an option to format partitions with F2FS.
 This guide takes advantage of the fact that the Debian installation medium contains the necessary tools to format the storage with F2FS manually from the installer's shell.

-The gist: Run the Debian installer and let it create an ext4 root partition on the disk.
+My approach: Run the Debian installer and let it create an ext4 root partition on the disk.
 Before the installer starts copying system files to the partition, manually format the root partition with F2FS by invoking the mkfs.f2fs command from the installer's shell.
 Update the root partition information in the fstab file.
 Then resume the installation and continue as usual.

 I also have another guide that uses a different method to install Debian on F2FS.
 It was useful on older Debian releases that didn't include F2FS tools in the installation image and didn't support booting from F2FS.
 The other guide first installs Debian onto a supported ext4 file system, and then it copies the installed system onto an F2FS partition.
-That approach can also be used to convert prebuilt Linux disk images to use F2FS.
+That other approach can also be used to convert prebuilt Linux disk images to use F2FS.

 Disclaimer